Key Takeaways

 Protective styling before sleep prevents friction and tangling that can make hair appear unkempt between washes.
 Loose braids or silk accessories reduce mechanical damage whilst preserving your hair's natural texture and volume.

-Our Hair & Scalp Oil provides targeted nourishment between washes, particularly beneficial for dry ends or sensitive scalps.
-Applied sparingly to lengths rather than roots, it supports hair health without affecting your washing schedule.
+Our Hair & Scalp Oil can provide light-weight nourishment between washes, and is particularly beneficial for dry ends.
+This can be applied sparingly to lengths rather than roots, and supports hair health without affecting your washing schedule.
 For more on supporting hair growth and resilience, read our post on hair growth and strength.

 Comparing Naturally Nourishing Shampoos, How Our Formulas Measure Up